 What began as a simple love of chalkboard resulted in a homeschool makeover of house-sized proportion.
 A redo based on learning styles, storage needs and sanity-saving measures.
 (With plenty of consulting from Master Artist, Nana).
+Here is our IKEA and chalkboard homeschool room.

 That first summer we painted the red wall and made our chalkboard desk, our eyes were opened to more we could do.
 Simple changes and rearranges.
 Our latest additions are the IKEA baskets above.